keeeevinShen/url_to_summary/README.md

 Ask llama with your lecture url(for U-M student)(only works when your lecture have trnscript provided)

+This is the guide for MAC.

 #use bash shell